Hudson Valley Home Sales Market in Full Recovery; In Midst of Pandemic, Record Sales Volume Projected

 WHITE PLAINS—While the third quarter 2020 residential sales numbers will not be released by OneKey MLS until next month, the consensus from Realtor executives is that thanks to the resiliency of real estate professionals throughout the region, the Hudson Valley home sales market is on a torrid pace to perhaps shatter sales records.

-The pent-up transaction pipeline, which was all but shut off in the early spring due to governmental restrictions imposed to prevent the spread of COVID-19, is now being addressed as Realtors, attorneys, title officials and others work feverishly to finalize residential closings.
+The pent-up transaction pipeline, which was all but shut off in the early spring due to governmental restrictions imposed to prevent the spread of COVID-19, is now being addressed as Realtors, attorneys, title and mortgage officials and others work feverishly to finalize residential closings.
 In addition to stalled deals, executives interviewed by Real Estate In-Depth say that they have seen a marked increase in New York City buyers coming to the Hudson Valley to escape the current turmoil that currently exists there.

 William Pitt and Julia B. Fee Sotheby’s International Realty President and CEO Paul Breunich said the sales volume and buyer demand in Westchester County and neighboring Fairfield County, CT is unprecedented.